JakePartusch/serverlessui/README.md

 # TODO

+- npm install globally with an "alias"?
+Make sure the application.js file can still be referenced
+- Allow for "configure domain" command that deploys zone and certificate in a separate stack
+  - Creates a config file in the root of the project with domain, zone id and certificate arn?
-- Config file for domain and zone Id?
+- Publish packages for cli and cdk construct separately
+- Deploy lambda functions to the same API Gateway
+- --help doesn't do anything?
+- Allow for alias/buildId for predictable deploys
 - Experiment with self-destructing stack
-- Allow for alias for predictable deploys
-- Cache invalidation when deploying to existing stack
-- --help doesn't do anything?
-- Lerna package cli and construct separately
-- Empty buck on delete